dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3279: Discipline is vital for child development.
+### T3279: Regular attendance is crucial for development and future success.

 |Support|
 |---|